THE PERSIANS & OTHER CONTENDERS

 … The Medes (about 612 to 550 BC)

 The Medes were very closely related to the Persians.
 Allied with the Babylonians, they finished off the Assyrians.
 Herodotus tells us that, from their capital at Ecbatana (Hamadan), they ruled an empire which bordered Lydia in the west and stretched as far east as Afghanistan, and included Persis.
 However, the extent and even the existence of a unified Median empire is now disputed by scholars.
 But, in any case, the Medes' rule was brief.
 Their conqueror, according to Herodotus, was to be the son of a Mede princess - and a Persian father (unless he was an Elamite) … The Medes and Persians were henceforth united under a single ruler.

 Then came the Persians …

 The Persians (from 550 BC)

-At first hardly contenders at all - just a harmless group of horse-riding cattle-raising nomads who had been peacefully settled in an area south-east of the Zagros Mountains today called Fars, for perhaps 500 years.
+At first hardly contenders at all - just a harmless group of horse-riding cattle-raising nomads who some think had been peacefully settled in an area south-east of the Zagros Mountains today called Fars, for perhaps 500 years.
 Its people called it Parsa (Greek Persis).
+Evidence, however, of how and when Iranians came on to the plateau is very hard to come by.
 Around 650 BC, they appear to have conquered the Elamite territory of Anshan to their north-west.
 Their rulers called themselves kings of Anshan, perhaps showing they wished to be seen as successors to the Elamites.
 But now they had a new king: Cyrus (as the Greeks called him; Kurush or Kurash in his own language) …